A mutual fund redemption request is the request to withdraw units (amount) from your mutual fund investments.

 The time of submission of the request is also important as there are cut-off times to process transactions.
 Transactions received before 3 PM are considered same-day transactions.
 If you submit the redemption request after 3 PM, your transaction will be processed on the next working day.
 You will receive the redemption amount in your registered bank account after deduction of the applicable STT and stamp duty, if any.

+Note: Tax benefits and tax rates of financial products are not eternal but might change with time subject to prevailing tax laws.
+Though we strive to provide you with updated information, we do not claim correctness.
+There remain possibilities of error in numbers and conditions provided below owing to changes in tax laws.
 The tax provisions mentioned in this article are for illustrative purposes only.
 The tax rates for capital gains will be as per the tax laws applicable on the date of redemption.
+Please consult your advisor before investing.